Belonging to the Kingdom

 As Christians, we believe that Jesus rose from the dead on that first Easter Sunday.
 He broke the chains of death and rose to a new way of living and loving beyond our wildest imagining.
 The resurrection was an earth shattering event, the most important event in human history and it has many implications for us and for the way we live our lives.

 One implication of the resurrection is the fact that Jesus is still with us.
-The presence and power of the Risen Jesus permeate our lives.
-As a consequence of the resurrection Jesus is no longer limited by time and space.
+The presence and power of the risen Jesus permeate our lives.
+As a consequence of the resurrection, Jesus is no longer limited by time and space.
 He is present to us and with us at every moment of every day.
 He is the invisible companion of our life’s journey.
-We do not have to wait for heaven to experience the friendship, the healing, the peace and the joy of the Risen Jesus.
+We do not have to wait for heaven to experience the friendship, the healing, the peace and the joy of the risen Jesus.
 These things are already available to us.
-The Risen Jesus is already working in our lives.
+The risen Jesus is working in our lives.
 He is involved with us here and now.

 Of course another implication of the resurrection is that our death is not the end.
 What happened to Jesus on Easter Sunday will happen to us.
 We will share in the risen life of Jesus when we die.
 Because of the resurrection of Jesus we have a life to look forward to beyond the grave.
 Because of the resurrection of Jesus a new world will be opened up to us on the other side of death.
 Because Jesus rose from the dead the place we call heaven is our destiny, our destination, our future home.
 Indeed, in the words of St Paul, it is our true home.
 For those who believe in Jesus and in the power of his resurrection the future is bright because the best is yet to come.
-As someone has said, “It belongs to the Christian to hope.”
+No wonder the late Karl Rahner once said, “It belongs to the Christian to hope.”